 You are only eligible to receive unemployment benefits from DC for wages earned in DC.
 If you worked in another state, you can file for benefits from that state.

-How Long Should I Wait After I Lose My Job to File for Unemployment?
+How Long Should I Wait After I Lose My Job to File?

 Don't wait!
 File immediately.
 The sooner you file, the sooner you'll receive the benefits that are available to you.